mediadistillery/ExampleTemplateService/example-template-service/README.md

 ### Build

-Indivitual packages can be build with
+Individual packages can be build with

 ```bash